Ann Arbor therapist offers counseling, helping clients achieve satisfying life.

 Recommended book:

 body image is a major concern and source of depression for women, and sometimes men.
 Women always seem to think that their body is not “right”.
-It is either too fat, too thin, not fit enough, or not according to barby model.
+It is either too fat, too thin, not fit enough, or not according to Barby’s model.
 Many women do not let themselves live until they get to their “ideal” weight, which means they let their life pass by.
-Well, life tend not to wait for them.
 This dissatisfaction with their body is a major cause for low sexual desire for women.

 This workbook is designed to help people accept and love their own body, just as it is now.